-If the Benefits Plan Administrator receives your change request and the required supporting documentation on or before the 25th day of any month, the changes you requested will be effective on the first day of the following month.
-However, when you request to enroll a spouse or child to your current medical coverage due to marriage, birth, adoption, or placement for adoption, coverage will be effective on the date that the respective marriage, birth, adoption, or placement for adoption took place.
-When you request a change in medical plan coverage due to birth, adoption, or placement for adoption, coverage will be effective on the date that the birth, adoption, or placement for adoption took place.
+Cigna, Kaiser, or Fire Fighters Local 1014: If the Benefits Plan Administrator receives your change request and the required supporting documentation on or before the 25th day of any month, the changes you requested will be effective on the first day of the following month.
+However, when you request to enroll a spouse or child to your current coverage due to marriage, birth, adoption, or placement for adoption, coverage is effective on the date that the respective marriage, birth, adoption, or placement for adoption took place.
+For example: If the Benefits Plan Administrator receives your request and supporting documentation by July 25, and it is approved, your benefits and dependent changes are effective on August 1; but, if you got married and added a spouse or child to your current plan, the change is effective as of the date of your marriage.
+If you changed your medical plan and added a child due to birth, adoption, or placement for adoption, the change is effective as of the date of the birth, adoption, or placement for adoption.